Our Family Gallery

 A record dated 12 September 1918 shows Albertus registering for the World War I draft.

 A letter dated 29 September 1918 is written from Albertus to his brother Jesse Shore.
 It mentions their father (William T. Shore, died 1898) saying that their grandfather (John Shore, died 1861) had said that other Shore family members had come to America.
-It also mentions his wife and daughter visiting Sallie's mother.
+It also mentions his wife and daughter visiting Sallie's mother, who was then ailing, in Plattsmouth, Nebraska.

 Burial records: